 Your children will enjoy elopement venues be it a backyard or the beach.
 Their smiles will run from one ear to the other, and their faces will be beaming with happiness.
 These are moments to capture to look at in the future.

-Your special day will have a lot of preparation.
+An elopement with children will have a lot of preparation.
 Starting from setting up the scene to the end of the day, you can assign various tasks for your children, like the one mentioned above.
 Tell your photographer to take as many candid photos as possible and to arrange them sequentially to tell a story.

 They may even focus on individual characters, and lead to the big scene of the day.
 For instance, you can have the children brushing the parents’ hair, or even fixing daddy’s tie, or trying on mommy’s shoes.
 These intimate moments show details of the newfound family’s bonding, creating iconic imagery to look back on.
 These personal preparation photos can also be very symbolic as the characters in the photos eventually get dressed to live a lifetime together.
+Let your photographer know if there are any specific memorable mannerisms you would like to have captured while eloping with children.

 Flower-Child and Ring Bearer